 - Determine which shoelace tying method best suits your child.
-The method below is good for children who have difficulty pinching both sides at the same time as your child only has to make one bunny ear and pull the other lace around the back.
+The method below is suitable for children who have difficulty pinching both sides at the same time.
+With this method, your child only has to make one bunny ear and pull the other lace around the back.

-The most common method of shoelace tying is the ‘Bunny Ears’ method, which involves making two loops, crossing the loops, threading one side through, then pulling tight.
+The most common shoelace tying method is the ‘Bunny Ears’ method, which involves making two loops, crossing the loops, threading one side through, then pulling tight.

 - Place dots on the laces to show your child where to position their hands and how long they need to make the loops.

-- Place the shoe or a practice board in front of your child on their lap, or a table.
-It is much harder to start tying when the shoe is on your child’s foot, so starting in an easier position is the first step.
+- Place the shoe or a practice board in front of your child on their lap or a table.
+It is much harder to start tying when the shoe is on your child’s foot, so starting in a more comfortable position is the first step.

 - Use stiffer laces for practising.
-This helps to hold the loop in place while your child is learning.
+This helps to hold the loop in place whilst your child is learning.
 Ribbon with wire in it works a treat!

 The most important tip is to allow your child to experience success.
-In shoelace tying, the first part is the easiest, so teach your child to cross the laces over and then pull tight, or alternatively start them off yourself and let them do the last step so they feel successful.
+In shoelace tying, the first part is the easiest, so teach your child to cross the laces over and then pull tight or start them off yourself and let them do the last step, so they feel successful.
 Once they have mastered this, move onto the next step.
 With increased confidence, your child will continue to improve and be more motivated to practice.